Opportunities Bulletin

 Anyone interested in applying for this opportunity, please contact Professor Dr. Donna Westfall-Rudd via email: mooredm@vt.edu

-Scholarship Programs for Native Students
+Scholarship Programs for Tribal Citizens

 Disclaimer: This informational bulletin is intended to highlight some scholarship information that is researched by VTEC CTE Academic Coordinators.
 The information in this bulletin does not suggest that these are the only scholarships available to Native students in the United States of America.
 We encourage students to research other areas of scholarships outside of this bulletin.
-Lastly, please visit the suggested links for additional information regarding any of the scholarship programs posted above.
+Lastly, please visit the suggested links for additional information regarding any of the scholarship programs posted below.

 -